 As a councilmember, when I launched the Neighborhood Watch program effort to drop Saratoga burglaries, it meant inviting neighborhoods to a safety discussion.
 Once again Seema was with me as we went door to door — hundreds of homes in each neighborhood sometimes — inviting neighbors to the neighborhood meeting.
 Rain or shine, Seema never hesitated, but also found a way to optimize and engage the larger populace into the effort.We did over a hundred neighborhood meetings in the span of 18 months — with the help of hundreds of neighbors and friends.
 We dropped burglaries by 47% — the largest drop compared to any other Silicon Valley city.
 It changed Saratoga — now neighbors knew their neighbors.
 We had elevated the happiness index of Saratoga in some ways.

 And the 2018 re-election win still makes amazing memory.
 Seema was at her A-game as we executed a precision campaign knocking on every door in Saratoga that had never been accomplished before.
-Our Saturday morning, Breakfast of Campaigns in our backward was an event that attracted very many friends and a few strangers — soon to be friends.
+Our Saturday morning, Breakfast of Campaigns in our backyard was an event that attracted very many friends and a few strangers — soon to be friends.
 After a sumptuous breakfast, we would get out to walk & knock, clipboard in hand, campaign material and a smile.
 What??
 We got the most votes in the 60 years election history of Saratoga?
 A lot of the credit goes to her — pretty obvious.

 And a few months later, the campaign for Congress began.
 It was too soon, and Seema being the supportive wife she is, knew that there is never a perfect time.
 Here we are running the campaign of our life.